 Mallee Cliffs National Park

 Mallee Cliffs National Park was created in April 1977.
 It covers an area of 57969ha.
-For detailed park and fire management documents, visit the OEH website.
+View the detailed park and fire management documents.

 This park protects extensive areas of flat to undulating sandy red plains and linear sand dunes formed during arid periods from 350,000 to 500,000 years ago.
 The park contains a number of isolated, relict, plant communities that demonstrate shifts in the pattern of vegetation arising from long-term environmental change.